Permafrost/Tundra/README.md

-Prior to a configuration being cached in memory, variable substitution `%key%` substrings found in configuration values are automatically resolved against global variables on Integration Servers that support the global variable feature.
+Prior to a configuration being cached in memory, variable substitution `%key%` substrings found in configuration values are automatically resolved against the system environment variables, java properties, and global variables on Integration Servers that support the global variable feature.
 This allows for server-specific global configuration values stored as global variables to be included in the returned package configurations.
 Note that because the global variable resolution occurs when the configuration is first read from disk and cached (to optimise performance), changes to global variable values will not be reflected in the returned package configurations until those configurations are refreshed from disk.

 #### Inputs: